-Indicator 6.1.2 Resource Recovery: A process for properly handling waste to be reused, repurposed or recycled, or converted to energy, where appropriate.
+Indicator 6.1.2 Resource Recovery: A process for properly handling waste to be re-used, re-purposed or recycled, or converted to energy, where appropriate.

-Indicator 6.1.3 Management of Agricultural Chemicals and Other Materials: Management, use and storage of agricultural chemicals and equipment gases, fluids and fuels according to regulatory requirements and application of practices to manage spills and protect employees, farm labor and the environment.
+Indicator 6.1.3 Management of Agricultural Chemicals and Other Materials: Management, use and storage of agricultural chemicals, animal health products and equipment gases, fluids and fuels according to regulatory requirements and application of practices to manage spills and protect employees, farm labor and the environment.

-Performance Measure 6.2 Food and Agricultural Waste Resource Recovery: Standard users shall ensure efficient handling and recovery of agricultural products and agricultural waste.
+Performance Measure 6.2 Food and Agricultural Waste Resource Recovery: Standard users shall ensure efficient handling and recovery of agricultural products and agricultural waste and manage dairy effluent in line with relevant legislative and guideline requirements.